Jimmy Hill: Footballing legacy and public image

 While long regarded as a cornerstone of televised football in England, Hill was often held in disdain by Scottish football fans, who regularly sang derisory songs about him.
 Seen by them as being belittling and dismissive about Scottish football, Hill said in 1982 in an interview with the Glasgow Evening Times, "In no way am I anti-Scots, although I know that's how I'm looked on.
 I think that as a nation you need somebody to hate, and I seem to fit the bill pretty well."

 In 1972, Arsenal were hosting Liverpool at Highbury on 16 September, when linesman Dennis Drewitt pulled a muscle and was unable to continue.
 FA rules state that the match could not be completed without a referee and two linesmen, so the game was in danger of being abandoned.
 The matchday announcer put a message over the loudspeaker asking if anyone was a qualified referee and would volunteer to run the line.
 Hill was a qualified referee and had been at Highbury that day as a spectator.
 He quickly donned a tracksuit before stepping in for the injured Drewitt.

 Memorial garden

-A memorial garden in Hill's honour was opened in 2006 outside Coventry City's arena Ricoh Arena.
+A garden in Hill's honour was opened in 2006 outside Coventry City's arena Ricoh Arena.
 A new memorial garden twice the size of the old was revealed on 30 April 2016 before the game against Sheffield United.